parca-dev/docs/docs/symbolization.md

 ## Debug Information from binaries

-In Parca Agent, we check the running binaries and the running system for additional debug information (e.g. [debug packages](https://wiki.ubuntu.com/Debug%20Symbol%20Packages)), and then upload this information to the Parca for further symbolization of the profiles.
+In Parca Agent, we check the running binaries debug information (i.e [DWARF](https://en.wikipedia.org/wiki/DWARF)) and the running system for additional debug information (e.g. [debug packages](https://wiki.ubuntu.com/Debug%20Symbol%20Packages)), and then upload this information to the Parca for further symbolization of the profiles.
 You can check out additional details on the debug information store in [the storage document](/docs/storage#storing-debug-information).

 ## Language Specific Support